 -You want the mixture to thickly coat the back of a wooden spoon, so when you drag your finger across, the liquid does not automatically fill the line back in.

-3. Cream the butter in the bowl of a mixer fitted with a paddle attachment on medium speed until smooth.
+2. Remove the mixture from the heat and let it cool completely.3.
+Cream the butter in the bowl of a mixer fitted with a paddle attachment on medium speed until smooth.

 4. Reduce to a low speed, and slowly drizzle in the thickened milk mixture until well combined.
 Then increase the speed and beat until the frosting is light and fluffy.